 To establish and protect our intellectual property rights, we rely upon a combination of national, foreign and multi-national patent, trademark and trade secret laws, together with licenses, confidentiality agreements and other contractual arrangements.
 The measures we take to protect our intellectual property rights may prove inadequate to prevent third parties from misappropriating our intellectual property.
 We may need to resort to litigation to enforce or defend our intellectual property rights.
 If a competitor or collaborator files a patent application claiming technology also invented by us, or a trademark application claiming a trademark, service mark or trade dress also used by us, in order to protect our rights, we may have to participate in an expensive and time consuming interference proceeding before the United States Patent and Trademark Office or a similar foreign agency.
 In addition, our intellectual property rights may be challenged by third parties.
 Even if our intellectual property rights are not directly challenged, disputes among third parties could lead to the weakening or invalidation of our intellectual property rights.
 Furthermore, competitors may independently develop technologies that are substantially equivalent or superior to our technology.
 Obtaining, protecting and defending intellectual property rights can be time consuming and expensive, and may require us to incur substantial costs, including the diversion of management and technical personnel.
-Moreover, the laws of certain foreign countries in which we operate or may operate in the future do not protect, and the governments of certain foreign countries do not enforce, intellectual property rights to the same extent as do the laws and government of the U.S., which may negate our competitive or technological advantages in such markets.
-Also, some of the technology underlying our products is the subject of nonexclusive licenses from third parties.
-As a result, this technology could be made available to our competitors at any time.
+Moreover, the laws of certain foreign countries in which we operate or may operate in the future do not protect, and the governments of certain foreign countries on the same extent as do the laws and government of the U.S., which may negate our competitive or technology could be made available to our competitors at any time.
+If we are unable to establish and then adequately protect our intellectual property rights, then our business, financial condition and results of operations could be materially and adversely affected.